chasewhitney/alexa-grocery-list/README.md

-I made this so that I can use Alexa to create a grocery list through-out the week and, using Twilio, have it texted to me before I go to the grocery store.
+# Alexa-Grocery-List

+An Alexa application which allows the user to add to and remove items from a grocery list, and then have that list texted to his/her number when it's time to go shopping.

+## Author

+Chase Whitney